JasonForJoy/Model-Editing-Hurt/README.md

   - [ROME](https://github.com/kmeng01/rome): Kevin Meng et al. Locate and Edit
   - [MEMIT](https://github.com/kmeng01/memit): Kevin Meng et al. Locate and Edit

-- These model editing mode are used in our paper as follows:
+- These model editing modes are used in our paper as follows:
   - `Instance-Sequential`: **ROME** and **KN** can be uesd
   - `Batch-Single`: **MEMIT** and **MEND** can be uesd
   - `Batch-Sequential`: **MEMIT** and **MEND** can be uesd